 “If you and your fiancé desire to incorporate your own words into the ceremony, consider writing them together as a couple.
 This will provide the personal touch you are looking for without the unnecessary time and pressure," suggests Perez.
 "While we appreciate and adore hand-calligraphed invitations, if it doesn’t fit into your budget know that computer calligraphy is not only an affordable option, but one that will save on time too!”

-“Use an online vendor to print your invites!" says Andaleeb Firdosy, Co-Founder of Love on Paper.
+“Use an online vendor to print your invites!" says Andaleeb Firdosy, Founder of Azure Invitations and Design.
 "Infuse as much or as little of your creativity into the color palette and the design, and perhaps add a ribbon or a handmade touch of bling before mailing out.
 This will allow you to add a personal touch but not create unnecessary stress.”

 “I know, I know...calligraphy is all the rage, and I’m thrilled about it too!
 It’s nice to see such an ancient art flourish in this digital age.
 BUT if you’re getting a late start on your invitations, calligraphy can delay the process, taking weeks or even up to a month for the artist to pen," notes Ryder.
 "Because of its popularity, there are hundreds of gorgeous calligraphic fonts available that can be digitally printed on your envelopes in a fragment of the time and for a fraction of the cost.”